Camilo Cienfuegos: In Guevara's Column

 With the rebellion well under way, both the National and Revolutionary armies were now attempting to assert their rule over the Sierra Maestra.
 In the absence of firm state control, the region fell into chaos, as various armed groups committed a litany of abuses.
 The rebels themselves had a code of conduct and Che Guevara in particular was committed to strict discipline, which caused tensions with the recruits when rebel commander Lalo Sardiñas shot a disobedient soldier.
 Castro defended the killing as a disciplinary action, managing to persuade a majority of the soldiers to vote for his demotion.
 Many of those in the minority that had wanted to see him executed subsequently left the rebel forces.

 Sardiñas was stripped of command and replaced by Cienfuegos, who was made captain of Guevara's vanguard platoon.
 Cienfuegos' and Guevara's leadership styles proved complementary, as "Camilo's devil-may-care personality helped offset Che's strictness", and the two became fast friends.
 Castro ordered Cienfuegos to pursue and neutralise a group of "bandits", who they wanted to try for abuses being committed under the revolutionary banner.
 The column went to Mount Caracas, where they captured the Chinese Cuban bandit leader Chino Chang, tried him by revolutionary tribunal and executed him.
 Three of Chang's young followers were subjected to a mock execution, after which they were invited to join the revolutionary army.
-They also captured and executed some young bandits that had stolen from the revolutionaries, as well as a rapist that had impersonated Guevara.
+They also captured and executed some young bandits who had stolen from the revolutionaries, as well as a rapist who had impersonated Guevara.
 When interviewed about the executions, Castro downplayed the number and justified the documented cases.
 In October 1957, Guevara pulled back and began looking to establish industrial infrastructure in the region, so that the guerrilla war could be materially sustained.
-Before long, the revolutionaries had managed to establish an entire insurgent economy in El Hombrito, complete with a dam, a hospital, farms, factories and workshops.
+Before long, the revolutionaries had managed to establish an entire insurgent economy in El Hombrito, complete with a dam, a hospital, farms, factories, and workshops.